 I am an employee of the Applicant, I have knowledge of the Request for Grant Applications referenced herein, and I have full authority from the Applicant to submit this exemption and accept the responsibilities stated herein.

-I am aware that the Applicant has submitted an Application, dated on or about [insert date] (the “Application”), to the State of Oregon (State) in response to Request for Grant Applications #, for Healthy Families Oregon Service Provider in Coos and Curry counties, and I am familiar with the contents of the RFA and Application.
+I am aware that the Applicant has submitted an Application, dated on or about [insert date] (the “Application”), to the State of Oregon (State) in response to Request for Grant Applications #ODE-2000-23, for Healthy Families Oregon Service Provider in Coos and Curry counties, and I am familiar with the contents of the RFA and Application.

 I have read and am familiar with the provisions of Oregon’s Public Records Law, Oregon Revised Statutes (“ORS”) 192.311 through 192.478, and the Uniform Trade Secrets Act as adopted by the State of Oregon, which is set forth in ORS 646.461 through ORS 646.475.
 And I understand that the Application is a public record held by a public body and is subject to disclosure under the Oregon Public Records Law unless specifically exempt from disclosure under that law.